- CATALOG SLIDESHOW

 Many people wonder what the difference is between quartz, jasper, agate and chalcedony.
 Comprised of silica (SiO2), there are two major types of quartz:

 Quartz is one of the most common minerals in the earth’s crust.
 It absorbs, stores, releases, and regulates energy.
 Quartz also cleanses, raises energies, aids in concentration, and unlocks memory.

-Some examples of macrocrystalline quartz are clear quartz, smokey quartz, amethyst and citrine points.
+Some examples of macrocrystalline quartz are Clear Quartz, Rose Quartz, Smokey Quartz, Amethyst, Citrine.
 These crystals sometimes form in cryptocrystalline or “massive” formations where the crystals are too small to be seen, however when they occur as singular crysal points or are found in clusters, these are examples of macrocrystalline quartz.